dojo/cli-build-app/README.md

 #### Functional mode

 The `functional` mode creates bundles that can be used to run the functional tests of the application.

+### Asset Management

+While most assets will be `import`ed by modules in the `src/` directory and therefore handled by the main build pipeline, it is often necessary to serve static assets or include assets in the HTML file itself (e.g., the favicon).

+Static assets can be added to an `assets/` directory at the project root.
+At build time, these assets are copied as-is without file hashing to `output/{mode}/assets`, and can be accessed using the absolute `/assets/` path.
+For example, if users need access to a static terms of service document named `terms.pdf`, that file would added to `assets/terms.pdf` and accessed via the URL `/assets/terms.pdf`.

+The build also parses `src/index.html` for CSS, JavaScript, and image assets, hashing them and including them in the `output/{mode}/` directory.
+For example, it is common for applications to display a favicon in the URL bar.
+If the favicon is named `favicon.ico`, it can be added to the `src/` directory and included in `src/index.html` with `<link rel="icon" href="favicon.ico">`.
+The build will then hash the file and copy it to `output/{mode}/favicon.[hash].ico`.

 ### Code Splitting By Route